ryan-story/pmpp/chapter-18/README.md

 ```

 ##### Memory load
-We load from global memory (`atoms`) *4 times*, in lines 12, 13, 14 and 15, for every point in the grid.
-Due to the `COARSEN_FACTOR` factor inpact we multiply it by `8` (we launch `8x` as many kernel in the grid as in the other kernel), so we end up with *4 x 8 = 32* loads from the global memory for every atom in the grid.
+We load from global memory (`atoms`) 4 times, in lines 12, 13, 14, and 15, for every point in the grid.
+Due to the `COARSEN_FACTOR` factor impact, we multiply it by `8` (we launch `8x` as many kernels in the grid as in the other kernel), so we end up with 4 x 8 = 32 loads from the global memory for every atom in the grid.

 ##### Arithmetic operations
-For every kernel, for all the atoms we do:
+For every kernel, for all the atoms, we do:
-- 3 substractions (lines 12, 13, 14)
+- 3 substractions (lines 12, 13, and 14)
 - 3 multiplications (line 15)
 - 2 additions (line 15)
 - 1 square root (line 15)